• Home

 2.2 Tuition and income

-Table 2: "To what extent do you think your household's 'family income' is likely to be affected by the spread of this infection?"
-This shows the total values for all grades.
-There was little difference even when narrowing down the data by grade or commuting method.
+Table 2 shows the total for all grades in response to the question: "To what extent do you think your household's 'family income' may be affected by this pandemic?"
+There was little difference even when narrowing down the results by grade or commuting method.

-Table 3: "Please tell us about your part-time job income outlook."
+Table 3: "Please tell us about your outlook on part-time job income."

-Graph 3 asks about future financial concerns.
+Graph 3shows the results of a survey on future financial anxieties.
 47% of all respondents answered "very anxious" or "anxious."
-Among first through third year students, those living away from home appear to be feeling more anxious.
+Among first to third-year students, those living away from home appear to feel more anxious.

 Return to Table of Contents